EA SDS Training My Bookings My Learning Portal More

 Course Details:

-The training is approximately a 30-minute training video which participants can view in their own time.
+The training is a 30 minute training video which participants can view in their own time.

 The link to access the course will be provided in your confirmation email.